Allegheny-Computer-Science-203-S2020/cs203-S2020-conduct/conduct.md

 ### Decisions

-3/4th of people in a team should agree upon a given decision before it's implemented.
+The majority of people in a team should agree upon a given decision before it's implemented.
 It should be made with supporting evidence that shows that the decision is productive.
 When unsure about making a decision it is a good idea to defer to a technical leader or the professor.
 One should